snazzyj/SecretSanta-api/README.md

   URL: `https://warm-spire-44026.herokuapp.com/api/pairings/`

-  POST Req will post all new pairings -> Responds with a pool_id number which is used to retrieve all pairs
+  POST Req will post all new pairings -> Responds with a pool_id number which is used to retrieve all pairs This route also connects to NodeMailer to send a confirmation email to each user

   Input: `"users": [
         {